MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-code.md

 Web APIs on your server must decode and validate the access token if it's sent from the client.
 The token is a JSON Web Token (JWT), which means that validation works just like token validation in most standard OAuth flows.

-There are a number of libraries available that can handle JWT validation, but the basics include:
+There are a number of libraries available that can handle JWT validation.
+Basic validation includes:

 - Checking that the token is well-formed
 - Checking that the token was issued by the intended authority